unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Modes.md

 # Mode

-The Unity Toon Shader mode that controls what settings are exposed in the shader.
+The **Unity Toon Shader** mode that controls which work flow to apply in the shader.

 <img src="images/InspectorMode.png" >
 <br/><br/>